YemenOpenSource/backup-tables/README.md

 ## Features

+✅ Backup tables from the code or from the console command.

 ✅ Supports Laravel versions: 11, 10, 9, 8, 7, and 6.

 ✅ Supports PHP versions: 8.2, 8.1, 8.0, and 7.4.